reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

       reahl example <examplename>

-In :doc:`buildingblocks`, in the section regarding Factories, the oddities underlying a web application are explained.
+:ref:`Earlier on <factories>`, the oddities underlying a web application are explained.
 In short -- there is no program that stays in memory for the entire time during which a user uses a web application.
 This is troublesome not only for web application framework developers, but for programmers writing web applications as well.

 One crucial example of this issue is when you want users to be able to log into your application.
 Let's say you have a separate login page on